-Small business website design planning complete, now comes the launch.
-In part 2 of my top 10 list, I highlight key areas for attention as you prepare to succeed online.
+Small business website design planning is complete; now comes the launch.
+In Part 2 of my top 10 list, I highlight key areas for attention as you prepare to succeed online.

 - The planning and approach stage.

 - The post launch and management stage.
-This article you are reading now.
+This article.

 Let’s continue with points 6 to 10…

 6. Get social and include the ability to share your new design

 Your company and its products and services need to be out in front of prospective customers online.
 This is hard work.